cdisselkoen/llvm-ir/README.md

 when appropriate.

 ## Compatibility
-Depending on your LLVM version, you may need to use a different version of `llvm-ir`.

-- LLVM 10: Supported by current crates.io releases (versions `0.6.x`) and the
-`master` branch.
-- LLVM 9: Supported by `0.5.x` crates.io releases and the `0.5.x` branch.
-This branch will receive bugfixes if necessary, but no new features or breaking API changes.
-- LLVM 8: Unofficially supported - it may work if you start from the `0.5.x` branch of `llvm-ir`, open the `llvm-ir` `Cargo.toml`, and change the `llvm-sys` dependency version from `90.0` to `80.1`.
+You're looking at the `0.6.x` branch of `llvm-ir`, which only supports LLVM 10.

+The latest releases (`0.7.x`) support LLVM 8, 9, and 10 simultaneously via
+Cargo feature flags.

-- LLVM 7 and earlier: Not supported.
+LLVM 7 and earlier are not supported.

-`llvm-ir` works on stable Rust, and requires Rust 1.36+.
+`llvm-ir` 0.6.x requires Rust 1.36+.

 ## Development/Debugging
 For development or debugging, you may want LLVM text-format (`*.ll`) files in